galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > ### Agenda
 >
-1. Pre processing
+1. Pre processing.
-2. Selectionning one specific species and show all the data corresponding to it
+2. Selectionning one specific species and show all the data corresponding to it.

-> {:toc}
- 2.
+3. Show the occurence of the chosen species through the years.
->
+> {:toc
-{: .agenda}

 >
 >
 # Step 1: Pre-processing